 - 1. Division 1 General Requirements: Meet or exceed all referenced sustainability requirements. - 2.
 Division 3 Concrete: Installing inserts, sleeves and anchors in concrete. - 3.
 Division 4 Masonry: Installing inserts, sleeves and anchors in masonry. - 4.
 Division 5 Metals: - a.
 Providing hoist beams, pit ladders, steel framing, auxiliary support steel and divider beams for supporting guide-rail brackets. - b.
 Providing steel angle sill supports and grouting hoistway entrance sills and frames. - 5.
 Division 9 Finishes: Providing elevator car finish flooring and field painting unfinished and shop primed ferrous materials. - 6.
 Division 16 Sections: - a.
-Providing electrical service to elevators, including fused disconnect switches where permitted. (note: fused disconnect switch to be provided as part of elevator manufacture product, see section 2.11 Miscellaneous elevator components for further details.) - b.
+Providing electrical service to elevators, including fused disconnect switches where permitted.
+(Note: fused disconnect switch to be provided as part of elevator manufacture product) - b.
 Emergency power supply, transfer switch and auxiliary contacts. - c.
 Heat and smoke sensing devices. - d.
 Convenience outlets and illumination in control room (if applicable), hoistway and pit. - 7.
 Division 22 Plumbing - a.
-Sump pit and oil interceptor. - 8.
+Sump pit - 8.
 Division 23 Heating, Ventilation and Air Conditioning - a.
-Heating and ventilating hoistways and/or control room. - C. Work Not Included: General contractor shall provide the following in accordance with the requirements of the Model Building Code and ANSI A17.1 Code.
-For specific rules, refer to ANSI A17.1, Part 3 for hydraulic elevators.
+Heating and ventilating hoistways and/or control room. - C. Work Not Included: General contractor shall provide the following in accordance with the requirements of the Model Building Code and ASME A17.1 Code.
+For specific rules, refer to ASME A17.1, Part 2 for traction elevators.
 State or local requirements must be used if more stringent.
-The cost of this work is not included in the TK Elevator's proposal, since it is a part of the building construction. - 1.
-Elevator hoist beam to be provided at top of elevator shaft.
-Beam must be able to accommodate proper loads and clearances for elevator installation and operation. - 2.
-Supply in ample time for installation by other trades, inserts, anchors, bearing plates, brackets, supports and bracing including all setting templates and diagrams for placement. - 3.
-Hatch walls require a minimum two hours of fire rating.
+The cost of this work is not included in the TK Elevator's proposal since it is a part of the building construction. - 1.
+A plumb and legal hoistway, properly framed and enclosed an including a pit of proper depth, and a pit ladder for each elevator.
+Hoistway walls require a minimum two hours of fire rating.
 Hoistway should be clear and plumb with variations not to exceed 1/2" at any point.
+Drains, lights, access doors, waterproofing and hoistway ventilation, as required. - 2.
+Elevator controller space